Placement Planning and Disruption Meetings

 The people listed below should contribute to the meetings:

-Where the proposed placement has the effect of disrupting the arrangements made for the child's education and training - see Education of Children with a Social Worker, Looked After and Previously Looked After Children Procedure.
+Where the proposed placement has the effect of disrupting the arrangements made for the child's education and training - see Supporting the Education and Promoting the Achievement of Children with a Social Worker, Children in Care and Children Previously in Care Procedure.

 Where the proposed placement is out of area, see Out of Area Placements Procedure.